lanej/lanej.github.com/_posts/2016-10-30-sinatra_xss_escaping.md

 <% end %>
 ```

 any user-defined input will show the unescaped value.

-This solution is immediately vulnerable to persistent [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
+This setup is immediately vulnerable to persistent [XSS attacks](https://en.wikipedia.org/wiki/Cross-site_scripting).
 For instance, a `User` with a `name` like `<script src=http://www.example.com/malicious-code.js></script>` will appear as:

 ```html
 <tr>